Frequently asked questions

 A: Students at the School of Nursing will not be required to repeat coursework satisfied at another institution; however, all students are expected to enroll full time at a minimum of 12 units each quarter of their program.
 This means transferring course work will not reduce the length of the program and will not count as credit toward unit requirements.

-Q. I have reviewed the website, but want to learn more about your programs.
-When do you hold information sessions?
+Q. I have reviewed the website, but I want to learn more about your programs.
+Who should I contact?

 Questions about the physician assistant and nurse practitioner programs